-Let’s say hello to Coventry City, a historic English football club currently back in the second tier but being forced to play away from home.
+Let’s say hello to Coventry City, a historic English football club currently back in the second tier but recently forced to play away from home.

-This is a draft chapter for the 2019-20 edition of my book, The Groundhopper’s Guide to Soccer in England.
+This was originally written as a draft chapter for the 2019-20 edition of my book, The Groundhopper’s Guide to Soccer in England.

 A club that is bigger than it currently appears to be, Coventry are being held back by a toxic relationship between ownership and fans.